Grades K-3 Academics & Curriculum

 Overview

-The Early Childhood academic program is designed to provide developmentally appropriate, rigorous instruction to stimulate our students’ intellectual curiosity and provide the strong foundation of skills and knowledge required for continued academic success at the Upper Elementary, Middle School, and High School/Collegiate Institute Campuses, college and beyond.
+The Early Childhood Campus academic program is designed to provide joyful, developmentally appropriate, and rigorous instruction to stimulate our students’ intellectual curiosity and build their academic, social, and emotional competencies.
+The program develops the strong foundation of skills and knowledge required for continued academic success at the Upper Elementary, Middle School, and High School/Collegiate Institute Campuses, college and beyond.

 Literacy